l-aldarondo/Kickstarter-Analysis/README.md

 <sub>Fig 1.2 Outcomes by subcategory

-As we can see in the chart, plays subcategory performed very well, making the "theater" category the most successful.
+As we can see in the chart (Fig 1.2), plays subcategory performed very well, making the "theater" category the most successful.

 ### Analysis of Outcomes Based on Launch Date